HSarham/event-aruco/README.md

 Download any of the zip files (for example side2side.zip) and extract it in the same folder as the executable.

+Please not that in our paper we only used the modded_default_params/side2side.zip and modded_slow_params/side2side.zip sequences for the quantitative results.

-Then you can run the detection algorithm after compiling the project for example by:
+After extracting a sequence you can run the detection algorithm by giving the sequence folder path as input argument.
+For example:

 `./process_events side2side`